 Fortunately, there is a better way to practice guitar that will help you to get more out of the time you spend learning scales.
-The most important thing you must keep in mind is the need to explore ALL the creative possibilities any new scale has to offer before you abandon it in search of the next scale to practice.
+The most important thing you must keep in mind is the need to explore all the creative possibilities any new scale has to offer before you abandon it in search of the next scale to practice.
 When you get yourself to do this, you will amaze yourself by how much more fun you will have when practicing and how many more creative ideas you will be able to derive from any scale you are working with.

 In this article I will list for you 5 important things you must do after you go through the initial step of memorizing the notes of a new scale.
 These steps are critical for avoiding the frustrating situation described above and for getting a lot more from every minute you spend practicing guitar.

 1. Don't Learn Scales at RandomThere are so many scales that exist in music that it is critical for you to get organized about which of them are most important for you to learn and practice.
 To do that, make a list of all scales that are used most often in your style of music and do NOT move on to learn lots of other obscure and unusual scales until you have a very firm command of the essential scales used in your style of guitar playing.
-This involves not merely the ability “to play the notes” of the scales but also the skill to use them in any musical context freely and expressively.
+This involves not merely the ability to play the notes of the scales but also the skill to use them in any musical context freely and expressively.

-That being said, of course it can also be helpful to learn and study other scales that may add an exotic or unusual sound to your guitar playing, BUT you will only really benefit from this when two things are in place:
+That being said, of course it can also be helpful to learn and study other scales that may add an exotic or unusual sound to your guitar playing, but you will only really benefit from this when two things are in place:

-1. You already have a very proven and effective system for learning scales on guitar that allows you to easily learn any scale.
+- You already have a very proven and effective system for learning scales on guitar that allows you to easily learn any scale.

 - You have already spent enough time on the fundamental scales used in your style of guitar playing to be ready to reap the benefits of expanding your musical horizons by learning other scales.

 2. Break Out of "Box Patterns" and Master the Guitar Fretboard FullyBy far the most popular mistake the vast majority of guitarists make when learning to play scales is only playing them in a single area of the guitar.
 The most common example of this for blues/rock guitar players involves playing the A minor pentatonic scale in the fifth position on the fretboard (only) and completely neglecting to learn it in other areas of the guitar.
 The result of this is similar to watching a movie on TV and switching channels at the first commercial break to start watching a different program, and without ever coming back to finish the original movie continuing to switch channels to watch something brand new as soon as another commercial comes.

-In guitar playing world, doing this leads to never being able to truly use the scales you have “learned” to their full potential in your music.
-To overcome this VERY common problem, you must make time in your practicing to learn to play every scale you want to master all over the guitar.
+In guitar playing world, doing this leads to never being able to truly use the scales you have learned to their full potential in your music.
+To overcome this very common problem, you must make time in your practicing to learn to play every scale you want to master all over the guitar.
 Fact is, you can write much more music (much more expressively) with only a single scale that you know on the guitar inside and out than you can with dozens of scales that you can only play in one area of the guitar.

 3. Analyze Guitar Solos That Inspire You and Focus on the Scales Being UsedOn top of the regular guitar practice sessions you do to learn to play scales, it is important to spend some time observing how the guitar players you admire actually use scales in the music you listen to.
-Depending on your level of skill with ear training, you can either do this by using tab of solos (that you are SURE is accurate) or (ideally) transcribing the solos yourself by ear and analyzing your own transcriptions.
+Depending on your level of skill with ear training, you can either do this by using tab of solos (that you are sure is accurate) or (ideally) transcribing the solos yourself by ear and analyzing your own transcriptions.